 Edward C. Woodfin

 Dr. Woodfin serves as the advisor to Converse students who wish to pursue the Fulbright, Rhodes, Marshall, or Truman scholarships.
-Under his guidance, students from Converse have won prestigious Fulbright grants in Europe and the Middle East.
-Click on their names to see stories about them:
+Under his guidance, Converse students Megan Madison, Stephanie Jennings, and Meagan Kusek, have won prestigious Fulbright grants in Europe and the Middle East.

 In 2008, Converse awarded Dr. Woodfin the Above and Beyond Award for Excellent Service to Students.